 Golden Pledge: Defects and replacement labor are covered for 20 to 50 years depending on the shingle line; Workmanship is covered for 20-25 years.
 Tear-off costs are covered for material defects and workmanship defects.
 Premium accessory materials must be used.
 Installer must be GAF-certified.

-You can use the data in this table for more details on GAF Warranty:
+You can use the data in the table below for more details on Materials and Workmanship Warranty from GAF:

 Here is another comparative table to give you a better sense of warranty for another top premium shingle brand, CertainTeed: